Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 .. note::

-   A transition may send a message at any point during execution (including during the execution of the procedures it invokes), but the recipient account will not receive the message until after the transition has completed.
+   A transition may execute a ``send`` at any point during execution (including during the execution of the procedures it invokes), but the messages will not sent onwards until after the transition has completed.
 Similarly, a transition may emit events at any point during execution (including during the execution of the procedures it invokes), but the event will not be visible on the blockchain before the transition has completed.

+TODO: Explain message LIFO queue.
+Explain order if multiple messages are sent.

+TODO: Explain that ``accept`` performs the transfer of funds (increases local balance, decreases sender balance), and how ``send`` explicitly doesn't because funds need to be accepted before transfer takes place.

 Run-time Errors
 ***************